JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 ### Section 3 Hello, Spring Boot
 Video 15 was a 1 minute intro to this section.

 Video 16 I should watch again.
+And take notes in [this README](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/SpringBoot/IntroducingSpringBoot/CourseFiles/Section3HelloSpringBoot/16HelloWorldCreatingYourFirstSpringBootApplication/README.md) file.

 Video 17 is an exercise that I didn't do yet.

 Video 18 covers Spring Iniializr.
 As well as generating a Spring Boot app via the CLI.
+See [the README](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/SpringBoot/IntroducingSpringBoot/CourseFiles/Section3HelloSpringBoot/18SpringInitializr/README.md) file for notes taken.

-to be continued.
+To be continued...

+### Section 3 Hello, Spring Boot
+Video 26 has resources.
+Come back to and take note of them.

+Video 27 was a thank you.

+Video 28 contains more resources to take note of.

 ---